niquewoodhouse/niquewoodhouse.github.io/about.md

 				<h1 class="w50 s-m-l ">{{page.headline}}</h1>
 			</div>
 		      <div class="unit one-third m-s-l xl-m-t">
 		      	<p class=""> Thank you for looking at my work.
 For reals, thank you.
-I'm a London based designer looking for freelance product design gigs. </p>
+Good design has the potential to create positive change - I’m always looking for opportunities to contribute to that, in any industry. </p>
 		      	<p><a href="mailto:nique.shjm.woodhouse@gmail.com">nique.shjm.woodhouse@gmail.com</a> </p>
 		      	<p><a href="tel:+4407948888909">+44 0 7948 888 909</a></p>
 		      </div>